Life in Tokyo During a Pandemic Outbreak

 The original document from 1846 – as shown above – is owned by Kyoto University.
 It was later re-introduced to the Japanese public by the famous manga artist Shigeru Mizuki, when he drew Amabie in one of his books from 1984.

-Japan's Covid Resistance Hypothesis 2: We are NOT blessed by the Gods!
+Japan's Covid Resistance Hypothesis 2: We are NOT blessed!